acao22/loopify/docs/README.md

 ## Quality Control and Aggregation Implementation

-Our quality control and aggregation modules can be found in `src/backend/quality_control.py` and `src/backend/aggregate.py` respectively.
+Our quality control and aggregation logic is implemented in the backend server (`server.js`).

-### Quality Control Module (`quality_control.py`)
+### Quality Control Module

-The quality control module implements a two-step approach to ensure data quality:
+The quality control system uses a two-step validation approach:

 1. **Worker Quality Assessment**:
+   - Implemented in `identifyLowQualityWorkers()` function
-   - Identifies low-quality workers by comparing their votes against majority opinions
+   - Compares each worker's votes against majority opinions
-   - Workers with agreement rates below 30% are flagged and their votes are filtered out
+   - Workers with agreement rates below a specified threshold are flagged as low quality
+   - Their votes are filtered out from final calculations
-   - This helps remove potentially random or malicious voting patterns
+   - Helps prevent random or malicious voting patterns

 2. **Song Validation**:
+   - Implemented in `validateSongs()` function
-   - For each playlist, calculates the ratio of positive votes for each song
+   - Calculates positive vote ratio for each song in a playlist
-   - Songs must receive at least 60% positive votes to be considered valid for a playlist
+   - Songs must exceed 50% positive votes (configurable threshold)
-   - Returns validated songs with their confidence scores
+   - Returns validated songs with confidence scores
+   - Confidence score = ratio of positive votes to total votes

 Future improvements planned:
 - Implement weighted voting based on worker reputation